poult-lab/daily-word/english_words_ learning.md

-Acne, pimples, and spots are all types of skin blemishes that can appear on the face, neck, chest, back, and shoulders.
+> Acne, pimples, and spots are all types of skin blemishes that can appear on the face, neck, chest, back, and shoulders.
 They are commonly caused by clogged pores due to excess oil, dead skin cells, and bacteria on the skin.
+>

-Acne refers to a chronic skin condition that involves the formation of inflamed pimples, blackheads, and whiteheads.
+> Acne refers to a chronic skin condition that involves the formation of inflamed pimples, blackheads, and whiteheads.
 Pimples are a type of acne that form when pores become clogged and infected with bacteria.
 Spots are a more general term that can refer to any type of **blemish** on the skin, including pimples, blackheads, whiteheads, and other types of bumps.
+>

-To treat acne, pimples, and spots, it is important to maintain a consistent skincare routine that includes gentle cleansing, exfoliation, and the use of non-comedogenic (non-clogging) moisturizers and sunscreens.
+> To treat acne, pimples, and spots, it is important to maintain a consistent skincare routine that includes gentle cleansing, exfoliation, and the use of non-comedogenic (non-clogging) moisturizers and sunscreens.
 Over-the-counter topical treatments containing benzoyl peroxide, salicylic acid, or retinoids can also be effective in reducing inflammation and unclogging pores.
 In severe cases, a dermatologist may recommend prescription medications or other treatments such as laser therapy or chemical peels.
+>

+13.leopard /ˈlepərd/

+[n] You know a leopard doesn't change its spots.

+"a large animal of the cat family, that has yellowish-brown fur with black spots.
+Leopards live in Africa and southern Asia."

+14.persecutor /ˈpɜːrsɪkjuːtər/

+[n] A **persecutory delusion** is a type of [delusional](https://en.wikipedia.org/wiki/Delusion) condition in which the affected person believes that harm is going to occur to oneself by a persecutor, despite a clear lack of evidence.

+"a person who treats another person or group of people in a cruel and unfair way"

+15.persecutory

+[adj] "**of, relating to, or being feelings of persecution** /迫害的"

+16.persecution /ˌpɜːrsɪˈkjuːʃn/

+[n] ...the persecution of minorities.

+"**Persecution** is cruel and unfair treatment of a person or group, especially because of their religious or political beliefs, or their race."

+17.delusion /dɪˈluːʒn/

+[n] This was not optimism, it was delusion.

+"**Delusion** is the state of believing things that are not true."

+18.blemish /ˈblemɪʃ/

+[n] make-up to cover blemishes.

+"a mark on the skin or on an object that spoils it and makes it look less beautiful or perfect"

+19.lesion /ˈliːʒn/

+[n] skin/brain lesions.

+"damage to the skin or part of the body caused by injury or by illness"

-#### 2020/04/04.17
+#### 2020/04/04.18

 01.consecutive [kənˈsekjətɪv]

 [adj] She was absent for nine consecutive days.

 Jordan and O'Neal are the only players to win the award in three consecutive seasons (Jordan accomplished the feat on two occasions).